DavidMealha/PokemonChallenge/README.md

 ## Considerations

 The Movements representation could be an Enum type.
 It would ease the verification of a valid Movement (through the use of a for-loop to check the occurrence of a movement inside the Enum).
 However the change of the list of Movements is unlikely to happen and really short.

+Used a HashSet to store the visited positions, since its lookup complexity is O(1), while something like an ArrayList has a O(n) complexity